 Once a complaint has been received by the Title VI/Age Discrimination Coordinator, an investigation will be conducted thoroughly and promptly.
 The complainant may provide evidence and any other information, including the names of witnesses.
-Once the investigation is complete, the Title VI/Age Discrimination Coordinator will provide a report of findings and recommendations to the Vice President of Academic Affairs at the completion of the investigation.
+Once the investigation is complete, the Title VI/Age Discrimination Coordinator will provide a report of findings and recommendations to the Vice President of Education at the completion of the investigation.

-The Vice President of Academic Affairs will make a final determination of whether the Institution's Title VI Policy or the Age Discrimination Policy were violated, will notify all parties, and describe any disciplinary sanctions or remedies.
+The Vice President of Education will make a final determination of whether the Institution's Title VI Policy or the Age Discrimination Policy were violated, will notify all parties, and describe any disciplinary sanctions or remedies.
 If the College determines that discrimination based on race, color, national origin, or age may have occurred, Institution will take steps proactively designed to promptly and effectively end the offending behavior or the threat of the offending behavior, prevent its recurrence, and address its effects.

 Supportive measures, among other things, may include:

-supportive measures, among other things, may include.

-- 1. academic support services and accommodations, including the ability to reschedule exams and assignments, transfer course sections, or withdraw from courses or programs without penalty - 2. assistance in connecting to community-based counseling services - 3. assistance in connecting to community-based medical services - 4. assistance with obtaining personal protective orders - 5. mutual restrictions on communication or contact; or - 6. a combination of any of these measures.
+- 1. academic support services and accommodations, including the ability to reschedule exams and assignments, transfer course sections, or withdraw from courses or programs without penalty; - 2. assistance in connecting to community-based counseling services; - 3. assistance in connecting to community-based medical services; - 4. assistance with obtaining personal protective orders; - 5. mutual restrictions on communication or contact; or - 6. a combination of any of these measures.